 Philémon Otth has exhibited work at CAN – Centre d’Art de Neuchâtel; Plymouth Rock, Zürich; and Kunsthaus Baselland, Muttenz, all Switzerland, among others.

-Lotte Nielsen’s projects document the living conditions of LGBT people, particularly youths ‘in a unique aesthetic language developed through years of working within the art film genre’.
+Lotte Nielsen’s art document the living conditions of LGBT people, particularly youths.
 Through an artistic and social policy lens, she aims to facilitate the collection, study, and dispersion of information about the ‘lived experience’ of this demographic.
-The artist describes her goal as to “contribute to the empowerment of this group of people, who for various social, political and economic reasons are often marginalized or vulnerable”.
+Through her practice, the artist aims to empower these often marginalized or vulnerable communities.

 Lotte Nielsen has exhibited at The Nikolaj Contemporary Art Center, Copenhagen; Kunstforeningen GL STRAND, Copenhagen; and Kunsten Museum of Modern Art Aalborg, among others.

 Residents from Denmark

 Anna Witt’s artistic practice is performative, participatory, and political.
 She creates situations that reflect interpersonal relationships and power structures as well as conventions of speaking and acting.
 Her public experimental arrangements often physically draw passersby by repeating imitation of specifically coded gestures and developing complex choreographies, thus giving the participants an opportunities for individual articulation and authorship.

 Anna Witt has exhibited work at Belvedere 21, Vienna; Seoul Museum of Art, Seoul; and KW Institue for Contemporary Art, Berlin, among others.